JoshC-Working/Quantitative_Trading_LSTM/README.md

 ### 3. Pick the most accurate model by regenerating with the set of the optimised hyperparameter
 <p>There are two steps in this stage.<br><br>

 Firstly, we do train the model with different combinations of hyperparameters, and pick the one that its prediction holds the least value of loss indicator (e.g. RMSE.
-MSE)<br><br>
+MSE)<br>

 After finding the optimised set of hyperparameters, we will train several models with it and pick the best one.</>